 Journal clubs and similar gatherings will be an important part of your academic and professional development.
-Fair and scholarly critiquing of research reports is an activity that will persist throughout your career.
+Fair and scholarly critiquing of research reports is an activity that will persist throughout any science-related career.
 Journal clubs provide an opportunity to develop these skill set.
 While not required, you should plan to attend a journal club regularly throughout your time as an NGP student.
 Journal clubs are informal meetings of students, postdocs, and faculty that share interests in a particular field.
 The usual format is to discuss a recent research paper.
 The styles of the journal clubs vary; one participant may be asked to present the paper and lead the discussion, or the group in attendance participates collectively in discussions.
 Active participation in a journal club is a reflection of your own commitment and interest in performing world-class neuroscience research in a chosen area.
+Your motivation for attending a journal club speaks to your commitment to pursue rigorous, highly competitive research for your dissertation.
 Reading current literature helps to place your own research in a context of current advances in your chosen area of neuroscience.
-These extremely important skills and experiences are essential in your transformation from graduate student to professional researcher.
+These extremely important skills and experiences are essential in your transformation from graduate student to professional.

-At the moment, there are four active journal clubs.
-All information regarding dates and locations can be found at: http://ngp.usc.edu/journals/.
+Active journal clubs, meeting logistics, and contact persons can be found at: http://ngp.usc.edu/events/.